abhigovindaraju/HW1_GPIO/README.txt

+I spent around 15 hrs trying to figure out the registers I need to program for toggling the GPIO and also create a development environment to run the code.

 Here are the steps I followed -

 SO, for me PIN 13 means P 0.15 according to the PINOUT -